-The responsibility of supervising risk management functions is delegated to our GRCC, comprised of senior management, and reports directly to our BRCC.
-Our GRCC performs the oversight function on overall risks undertaken by the Group in delivering its business plan vis-à-vis the stated risk appetite of our Group.
-Our GRCC is supported by specialised risk committees, namely Group Credit Committee, Group Market Risk Committee, Group Operational & Resiliency Risk Committee, Group Asset Liability Management Committee and Group Asset Quality Committee, each addressing one or more of the following:
+The responsibility of risk management supervision and control is delegated to our GRCC, which reports directly to our BRCC.
+Our GRCC, comprised of senior management of the Group, performs the oversight function for the overall management of risks.
+Our GRCC is supported by specialised/sub-risk committees, namely Group Credit Committee, Group Market Risk Committee, Group Operational & Resiliency Risk Committee, Group Asset Liability Management Committee and Group Asset Quality Committee, each addressing one or more of the following:

-- (i) Market risk, arising from fluctuations in the value of the trading or investment exposure due to changes in market risk factors such as interest/profit rates, currency exchange rates, credit spreads, equity prices, commodities prices and their associated volatility; - (ii) Credit risk, arising from the possibility of losses due to an obligor, market counterparty or an issuer of securities or other instruments held, failing to perform its contractual obligations to the Group; - (iii) Liquidity risk, arising from a bank's inability to efficiently meet its present and future funding needs or regulatory obligations when they come due, which may adversely affect its daily operations and incur unacceptable losses; - (iv) Operational risk, arising from risk of loss resulting from inadequate or failed internal processes, people and systems, or from external events; - (v) Interest rate/rate of return risk in the banking book, which is the current and potential risk to the Group's earnings and economic value arising from movements in interest rates/profit rates; - (vi) Capital risk, arising from the failure to meet minimum regulatory and internal requirements which could incur regulatory sanction on our Group, thereby resulting in a potential capital charge; and - (vii) SNC risk, arising from risk of possible failure to comply with the Shariah requirements determined by the Shariah Advisory Council ("SAC") of BNM and Securities Commission ("SC"), Board Shariah Committee ("BSC") of the Group and other Shariah regulatory authorities of the jurisdictions in which the Group operates.
+- Market risk, defined as any fluctuations in the value of a trading or investment exposure arising from changes to market risk factors such as interest rates, currency exchange rates, credit spreads, equity prices, commodities prices and their associated volatility; - (ii) Credit risk, defined as the possibility of losses due to an obligor, market counterparty or an issuer of securities or other instruments held, failing to perform its contractual obligations to the Group; - (iii) Liquidity and Funding risk, defined as the current and potential risk to earnings, shareholders' funds or reputation arising from the inability to efficiently meet its present and future (both anticipated and unanticipated) funding needs or regulatory obligations when they come due, which may adversely affect its daily operations and incur unacceptable losses; - (iv) Operational risk, defined as the risk of loss resulting from inadequate or failed internal processes, people and systems, or from external events; - (v) Interest rate/rate of return risk in the banking book, which is the current and potential risk to the Group's earnings and economic value arising from movements in interest/profit rates; - (vi) Capital risk, defined as the risk of a bank not having sufficient capital to withstand potential losses suffered in its operations.
+Capital is important as it can be used to repay depositors, customers, creditors, and other claimants in case there is insufficient liquidity during a crisis; - (vii) SNC risk, defined as the risk of legal or regulatory sanctions, financial loss or non-financial implications including reputational damage, which CIMB Group may suffer arising from possible failure to comply with the rulings of the Shariah Advisory Council ("SAC") of BNM and SC, standards on Shariah matters issued by BNM pursuant to Section 29(1) of the IFSA, or decisions or advice of the BSC of the CIMB Islamic Bank or other Shariah authorities / committees of the jurisdictions in which the Group operates; - (viii) Fraud risk, defined as the risk of loss resulting from an act or course of deception or omission with the intention to conceal, omit, distort, misrepresent, falsify or etc. to: (i) gain unlawful/illegal/unfair personal advantages, (ii) induce another individual(s) to surrender willing/unwilling of a legal right/possession or (iii) damage another individual(s) resulting in a loss to another; and - (ix) Technology risk, is the risk of loss resulting from inadequate or weaknesses in strategy, people, process, technology or external events, which includes financial risk, regulatory/compliance risk and the risk of reputational loss/damage.